Originally posted: Dec. 17, 2020

 - Have patience as wait times may be longer due to limited capacities

-The extensive gardens and art collection continue to pulse with life all year long, with the annual orchid exhibition now open through March 7, 2021, featuring thousands of vibrant orchids on display in the historic John F. Wolfe Palm House.
-Accompanying Orchids are two other visually stunning shows: a paper art exhibition by Lea Gray, Bringing Reverence to Nature: An Exploration of Botanicals in Paper, open daily through May 31 and the return of Chihuly Nights on select evenings January through October.
+The extensive gardens and art collection continue to pulse with life all year long, with perennial favorite Blooms & Butterflies on display in the Pacific Island Water Garden, alongside the visually stunning paper art exhibition by Lea Gray, Bringing Reverence to Nature: An Exploration of Botanicals in Paper, both open daily until May 31.
+Paul Busse Garden Railway has also returned, encouraging visitors to get outside and enjoy the beauty of the season, and Chihuly Nights is taking place on select evenings through October.

 The new exhibition at Wexner Center through the Arts - Climate Changing: On Artists, Institutions, and the Social Environment - explores how contemporary artists engage with social issues and shape institutions.
 Both indoor and outdoor components will be part of this exhibit, and the facility now offers free admission on Sundays.
 Programming also continues online with a variety of offerings highlighting the center’s exhibitions, film/video, performing arts and activities.
 Keep up-to-date on the latest in contemporary art, from the Columbus region and abroad, here.

-The Columbus Museum of Art (CMA) is welcoming visitors in a reduced capacity, with updated safety measures in place, and Schokko Cafe is open for carryout during museum hours, but closed to indoor dining.
-Celebrate the life of local artist Aminah Robsinson with Raggin’ On: The Art of Aminah Brenda Lynn Robinson’s House and Journals, on display through Oct.
+The Columbus Museum of Art (CMA) is welcoming visitors in a reduced capacity, with updated safety measures in place.
+Celebrate the life of local artist Aminah Robinson with Raggin’ On: The Art of Aminah Brenda Lynn Robinson’s House and Journals, on display through Oct.
 3, 2021.
-Private, curator guide tours are avialable as well.
+Private, curator guide tours are available as well.
 Find more information about visiting during COVID-19 here.

 For those not ready to get out yet, CMA is still offering its Studio in a Box, featuring an assortment of online and at-home experiences to keep creative minds engaged and imagining.
 Check out Aminah’s Studio in a Box to help tell your story through the her creative lens and artistry, or order a three-month subscription and get a box with a new creative element shipped directly to your home each month!
 Learn more here.